Jorge Martín: Red Bull KTM Ajo (2019–2020)

 As champion, Martín moved up a category for the 2019 Moto2 World Championship, riding for the Red Bull KTM Ajo Motorsport team.
 He collected a third place in Japan, and a second place in Australia, ending the season in 11th place with 94 points.

 2020

-In 2020 Martín remained with the Ajo outfit, but the team switched to riding a Kalex.
-He started the season well, getting pole position and third place in Jerez.
-He then won his first Moto2 race in the Austrian Grand Prix, before finishing in second place in the next weekend's Styrian Grand Prix.
-On the 10th of September 2020, he announced that he was positive to covid-19, which forced him to skip the two following rounds in Rimini and Misano.
-Martín recovered well, and ended the season with a third place in Aragón, a second place in the first Valencian race, and a victory in the second race in Valencia.
-He ended the season with six podiums, evenly distributed 2-2-2 each for every step of the podium, one pole position, and 160 points, enough for 5th in the championship standings.
+In 2020, Jorge Martín continued with the Ajo team, which transitioned to using Kalex bikes that season.
+He had a strong start, securing pole position and finishing third at Jerez.
+Martín claimed his first Moto2 victory at the Austrian Grand Prix and followed it with a second-place finish at the Styrian Grand Prix the next weekend.
+However, on 10 September 2020, Martín tested positive for COVID-19, forcing him to miss the next two rounds at Rimini and Misano.
+After recovering, he concluded the season on a high note with a third-place finish in Aragón, a second place in the first Valencian race, and a victory in the second Valencian race.
+Martín achieved six podium finishes—two each in first, second, and third places—along with one pole position and 160 points, ultimately ranking 5th in the championship standings.